 Casa Morales

 Casa Morales is a traditional tapas bar that has been around since 1850.
-The bar has a cosy interior and serves classic tapas dishes, including meatballs, pringá, and oxtail.
+The bar has a cozy interior and serves classic tapas dishes, including meatballs, pringá, and oxtail.

 Address: C. Galera, 5, 41002 Sevilla